 The accompanying unaudited consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("generally accepted accounting principles" or "GAAP") for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
 In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation have been included.
 The results of operations for interim periods are not necessarily indicative of actual results achieved for full fiscal years.
-The consolidated balance sheet as of December 31, 2019 has been derived from the audited financial statements at that date but does not include all the information and footnotes thereto included in the Annual Report on Form 10-K for the year ended December 31, 2019 for Credit Acceptance Corporation (the "Company", "Credit Acceptance", "we", "our" or "us").
+The consolidated balance sheet as of December 31, 2019 has been derived from the audited financial statements at that date but does not include all the information and footnotes required by GAAP for complete financial statements.
+For further information, refer to the consolidated financial statements and footnotes thereto included in the Annual Report on Form 10-K for the year ended December 31, 2019 for Credit Acceptance Corporation (the "Company", "Credit Acceptance", "we", "our" or "us").